unimi-dse/f4836d06/README.md

 ```
 PreAn()
 ```
-This will load the Shiny Application
+This will load the Shiny Application with my dataset.

 ## Documentation